5 Tips For Coping With Overwhelming Emotions

 3. Become aware of your vulnerability to negative emotions.

 The common expression is HALT.
 Are you hungry?
-Are you angry?
-Are you lonely?
-Are you tired?
+Angry?
+Lonely?
+Tired?
 This is important to keep in mind to ease feeling stressed and decrease the chance you will act impulsively.
 Another vulnerability is if we are under the influence of drugs or alcohol.
 If we are aware of our vulnerabilities then we can be at ease knowing it feels worse in this moment than it would if we had felt well rested, were sober, or if we had eaten a fulfilling meal.
 It is important to make note of our vulnerabilities and engage in self-care to prevent further emotional suffering.

 Are you covered for addiction treatment?
 Find your insurance